| Size | Price | Stock | Qty |

 |

-Animal Protocol |
+| Animal Protocol |

 Mouse Pharmacokinetics Study [1]

-The pharmacokinetics of compound 29 ((R)-GNE-140) was evaluated following a single intravenous bolus (IV) dose of 1.0 mg/kg and oral administration (PO) of solution/amorphous suspension at a dose of 5 mg/kg in female CD-1 mice (N=3).
+The pharmacokinetics of compound 29 ((R)-GNE-140) was evaluated following a single intravenous bolus (IV) dose of 1.0 mg/kg and oral administration (PO) of solutiomorphous suspension at a dose of 5 mg/kg in female CD-1 mice (N=3).
 The vehicle used for IV administration was 10/50/40 EtOH/PEG400/50mM citrate pH3 (v/v, 10/50/40), and for PO, 0.5% methycellulose:0.2% Tween in water (MCT).
 Blood samples for the IV dose group were collected at 0.033, 0.25, 1, 2, 4, 6 hours post dose.
 Blood samples for PO dose groups were collected at 0.25, 0.5, 1, 2, 4, and 6 hours post dose.
 For the high dose oral PK study at 50, 100, and 200 mg/kg, blood samples were collected at 0.25, 0.5, 1, 2, 4, 6, and 8 hours post dose.
 Blood samples were centrifuged within 29 minutes of collection, and plasma was harvested.
 Plasma samples were stored at approximately –70°C until the analysis of the compound concentration by a liquid chromatography/tandem mass spectrometry (LCMS/MS) method.
 PK parameters were determined by non-compartmental methods using WinNonlin.[2]

 |

-References |
+| References |

 |

-Additional Infomation |
+| Additional Infomation |

-A series of trisubstituted hydroxylactams was identified as potent enzymatic and cellular inhibitors of human lactate dehydrogenase A. Utilizing structure-based design and physical property optimization, multiple inhibitors were discovered with <10 μM lactate IC50 in a MiaPaca2 cell line.
-Optimization of the series led to 29, a potent cell active molecule (MiaPaca2 IC50 = 0.67 μM) that also possessed good exposure when dosed orally to mice.[2] |
+A series of trisubstituted hydroxylactams were identified as potent enzymatic and cellular inhibitors of human lactate dehydrogenase A. Using structure-based design and physical property optimization, we identified several inhibitors with IC50 values of less than 10 μM for lactate in the MiaPaca2 cell line.
+After optimization of this series of compounds, compound 29 was obtained, which is a potent cellular activity molecule (MiaPaca2 IC50 = 0.67 μM) and also showed good exposure levels in mice after oral administration.
+[2] |

-Molecular Formula |
+| Molecular Formula |

 C25H23CLN2O3S2